troxi

 Maybe a bit daft to talk about myself much on this blog, but hey, did you know I make music?Don’t get me wrong- not good music.
 While I’ve been writing my own pieces lyrically at 4am for years, I’ve only started producing properly in DAW’s recently due to my learning at college.
 And I never have really learnt how to use my DAW (Ableton) because my college teaches Logic.
 I’m just too stubborn to give in to Apple for those ludicrous prices, I’m happy with my pretty little second-hand cheap samsung ecosystem.
 What I’ve learnt from spending a lot of time with myself composing the first things I think of and then way too much time being frustrated over it not sounding right, is music takes a lot more time than you’d think to make.
 Sure, the initial idea is ususally simple, and I can make a demo in a few hours.
 But to release a full-length (3+ minutes) song with a perfected instrumental and a premium mixed vocal is super difficult.To make music, I think you need to find a particular style.
 Whether that’s just a genre or two, a key instrument, or a vocal flare that nobody else can have.
 For me, I’ve recently found my style.
 And it’s BELLS.

 Bells everywhere.
 Light airy bell, low-cut sharp bell, for me, my music sounds the best when half of it is complemented with a beautiful bell sound.
-It’s not even like I particularly loved bells before starting to create, but this leads straight onto my next point-You can’t really create like your favourite band.
+It’s not even like I particularly loved bells before starting to create, but this leads straight onto my next point-

 All I’ve ever really wanted were to make songs that sounded like Los Campesinos!.